-The white woman who called the police on a black man who asked her dog on a leash in Central Park on Monday has apologized after she was suspended from her job at an investment company.
+The white woman who called the police on a black man after he asked her to put dog on a leash in Central Park on Monday has apologized, after she was suspended from her job at an investment company.

 “I'm not a racist,” Cooper said.
 “I did not mean to harm that man in any way,” adding that she also didn't mean any harm to the African American community.

 Ms. Cooper, who has been suspended from her job and made to give her dog back to the shelter where she recently adopted it, said her "entire life is being destroyed right now.”